NagasivaKumari/DeepFake/README.md

 -Download and verify media via explorer and IPFS links.

+Vision:

+A transparent digital media ecosystem where every piece of content — real or synthetic — carries a verifiable fingerprint of its origin, creator, and authenticity.
+This ensures deepfake detection and misinformation verification are automatic and trustless.

+Goal

+Create a reliable digital content ecosystem where images, videos, or audio can be verified as authentic or AI-generated using blockchain-backed proofs, perceptual hashing, and verified creator identities.

+When media is uploaded or created, its unique hash, metadata, and creator’s verified signature are recorded on the Algorand blockchain, allowing anyone to verify authenticity and integrity via the web dashboard or browser extension.

 ## Features
 - **KYC Registration & Approval**: Users register and submit KYC data, which is reviewed and approved/rejected by admins.
 - **Media Upload & Registration**: Users upload media files, which are pinned to IPFS via Pinata and registered on Algorand.